-6.48.1 Applicability to language
+6.47.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 The C Standard defines the calling conventions, data layout, error handing and return conventions needed to use C from another language.
 Ada has developed a standard for interfacing with C. Fortran has included a Clause 15 that explains how to call C functions.
 Calls from C into other languages become the responsibility of the programmer.

-6.48.2 Guidance to language users
+6.47.2 Guidance to language users